authsignal/nextjs-example/README.md

 This example shows how to integrate [Authsignal](https://www.authsignal.com/) with [Next.js](https://nextjs.org/) and [AWS Cognito](https://aws.amazon.com/cognito/).

+If you're looking for a similar example but for React Native instead of the Web, you can find one [here](https://github.com/authsignal/react-native-passkey-example/tree/with-aws-cognito).

 ## 1. Installation

 Clone the repo on the `with-aws-cognito` branch: